cbernasch/cb_wp_nonce_test/README.md

   ```php
         $validator->validate()
    ```
    to validate the nonce.
 The result should be an int value to show you, in which tick phase you are.
 For this example int(1).
+If the return is false, the nonce was not valid.